giwankim/til/kotlin/kia/04-classes.md

 }
 ```

 The `constructor` keyword begins the declaration of a primary or secondary constructor, and the `init` keyword introduces an _initializer block_.
+Such blocks contain initialization code that's executed when the class is created and are intended to be used together with primary constructors.

-In this example, you don't need to place the initialization code in the initializer block, because it can be combined with the declaration of the `nickname` property.
+The initialization code in the initializer block can be combined with the declaration of the `nickname` property.
 You can also omit the `constructor` keyword if there are no annotations or visibility modifiers on the primary constructor.

 ```kotlin
 class User(_nickname: String) {